open-telemetry/opentelemetry-specification/specification/metrics/api.md

 equal.
 The term _distinct_ applied to Instruments describes instances where at least one field value is different.

-The implementation MUST aggregate data from identical Instruments together in its export pipeline.

 When more than one distinct Instrument is registered with the same `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).